schuettc/cdk-create-ami/README.md

 The associated exmaple includes two Stacks that can be created.

 - AMIExample - Deploys Instance and creates AMI from Instance
-- InstanceExmaple - Deplotys Instance from previously created AMI
+- InstanceExample - Deploys Instance from previously created AMI

 ### AMI Example